PrashantYadav05/Machine-Learning-Statistics/README.md

 ## Regression Statistics:
 * Simple regression
 * Multilinear regression: Backward selection, iterations start with considering all the variables & removed one by one until all the presciebed statistics are met such as no significance & multi-collinearity.
 Finally overall ststistics will be checked, such as R-squared value < 0.7, considered as good model, else reject it.
+* Ridge & Lasso: A penalty is applied (shrinkage penalty) on coefficient value to regualrize the coefficient with tuning parameter lambda.
+When lamba is 0, the penalty has no impact
 ## Logistic Regression Versus Random Forest:

 ## Tree-Based Machine Learning Models: